What is USSD – MMI Code – USSD Code?

-When a mobile subscriber dials a string (*123#), a ussd call starts.
-The first message of call is from VLR to the HLR.
+When a mobile subscriber dials a string (*123#), a USSD call starts.
+The first message of the call is from VLR to the HLR.
 E.g

-Your data balance is 200MBm valid for next 10 days.
+Your data balance is 200MBm, valid for the next ten days.
 Thank you

 Network Initiated Call Flow:

-When mobile operator or a gateway wants to display menu to the mobile user, network initiated session starts.
-USSDGW can send menu directly to the roaming MSC/VLR or it can be via HLR.
-Direct sending, offloads the hlr.
-To send menu directly, the USSDGW should know the IMSI and visiting MSC/VLR.
-HLR lookup is one of the option to get IMSI and roaming MSC.
+A network-initiated session starts when a mobile operator or a gateway wants to display a menu to the mobile user.
+USSDGW can send the menu directly to the roaming MSC/VLR or via HLR.
+Direct sending offloads the HLR.
+The USSDGW should know the IMSI and roaming MSC/VLR to send the menu directly.
+HLR lookup is one of the options to get IMSI and roaming MSC.

 Example Call Flow :

 Select 1.
 To activate free Roaming, 2.
 For No Free Roaming.
 Mobile Subscriber Selects 1